-The purpose of the Anti-Money Laundering and Countering the Financing of Terrorism Guidelines for the Financial Sector ('the Guidelines') is to assist firms that are credit and financial institutions ('firms') in understanding their AML/CFT obligations under Part 4 of the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 (as amended) ('CJA 2010').
+The purpose of the Anti-Money Laundering and Countering the Financing of Terrorism Guidelines for the Financial Sector ("the Guidelines") is to assist credit and financial institutions ("Firms") in understanding their AML/CFT obligations under Part 4 of the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 ("CJA 2010").

-The Guidelines set out the expectations of the Central Bank of Ireland ('Central Bank') regarding the factors that firms should take into account when identifying, assessing and managing ML/TF risks.
+The Guidelines set out the expectations of the Central Bank of Ireland ("Central Bank") regarding the factors that Firms should take into account when identifying, assessing and managing ML/TF risks.